 - Lending Stream.
 Lending Stream states that as part of its checks, it may contact your employer in a discreet fashion but will not share any details of your loan application.

 - Moneyboat.
-Moneyboat states that it will not share your details with other companies or contact your employer.
+Moneyboat states that it won’t share your details with other companies or contact your employer.

 Should I worry about it?

-It’s understandable that you wouldn’t want other people snooping into your financial affairs, especially when you’re in dire straits.
-Payday lenders appreciate this and promise to be as discreet as possible when contacting an employer.
+It’s understandable that you wouldn’t want other people knowing your financial affairs, especially when you’re in difficulty.
+Payday lenders generally promise to be as discreet as possible when contacting an employer.
 Typically, the lender will call the main contact number to verify your employment.

 If your employer has an HR department, the payday lender should be passed to this department.
 HR professionals are used to dealing with sensitive confidential issues like this, so you should be able to trust them to deal sensitively with any information revealed.
 If your employer doesn’t have a dedicated HR department, the call may be forwarded to the person who deals with your HR issues within the business.